Back to Comparisons

 Rent ledgerYesYesYesRental history visibilityOwner/renter payment recordsYes

-Payment automationYes, check current planBPAY/direct debit positioningNo direct debit or payment collection; landlords collect funds separately while the platform supports schedules, invoices, receipts and remindersPayment options through platformAutomated payments/instant payment positioningRent records, rent schedules, manual payment tracking and arrears evidence; check current app before relying on automation
+Payment automationYes, check current planBPAY/direct debit positioningNo direct debit or payment collection; landlords collect funds separately while the platform supports schedules, invoices, receipts and remindersPayment options through platformAutomated payments/instant payment positioningRent records, rent schedules, manual payment tracking and arrears evidence

-Arrears alertsYesYesPayment reminders and dashboard visibility; landlords still check external paymentsPayment visibilityAgency workflowsRent records and arrears evidence; use current app for automation availability
+Arrears alertsYesYesPayment reminders and dashboard visibility; landlords still check external paymentsPayment visibilityAgency workflowsRent records and arrears evidence

 Advertising supportStrongYesYesNoAgency ecosystemNot core currently